CedarAce/Portfolio/README.md

 **Welcome to Idea8**

-The first solution to organize your ideas.
+The first solution to organize your startup ideas.
+Empowered with AI, get the first visual note taker and replace your long Google Doc or Notes with list format.